enewe101/iterable_queue/README.md

 	queue.close()
 ```

-The beautiful part is in how consumers use the queue, which is somewhat
+The call to `queue.close()` is what makes it possible for the queue to know
-differently than it is with `multiprocessing.Queue`:
+when there's no more work comming, so that it can be treated like an iterable
-consumers can simply treat the queue as an iterable:
+by consumers:

 ```python
 consumer_func(queue):